 Over a glass or two we spoke for the first time of our ordeal, and how composed and worried at the same time we had been.
 We resolved that we would make tomorrow our non-skiing day.
 As it happened, that decision was academic as the four feet of snow and high winds closed the resort anyway, allowing us to spend the day recovering and re-acclimatising ourselves to the area.

 This was not to be the only harrowing experience of this particular holiday, though the week’s skiing went relatively smoothly after that.
-We have made the same drive five times since that night, but, sensibly, only during the day after a night’s rest in San Francisco.
+We have made the same drive six times since that night, but, sensibly, only during the day after a night’s rest in San Francisco.
 And the weather has, ironically, been fine on each occasion.

 But there’s always the next time.